rwmingis/InterruptButton/README.md

   // ------------------------------------------------------------------------------------------------------------------------------------
   // That's it!
-  // If we want to define another action like a synchronous double-click (that waits its turn in the main loop) then do next 2 lines
+  // If we want to define another action like a synchronous double-click (that waits for its turn in the main loop) then do next 2 lines
   // ------------------------------------------------------------------------------------------------------------------------------------

-  button1.bind(InterruptButton::SyncDoubleClick, [](){ /* do stuff here */ });  // You can use LAMBDA functions with no name for synchronous events
+  button1.bind(InterruptButton::SyncDoubleClick, [](){ /* do stuff here */ });  // You can bind a predefined function like before or
+                                                                                // for synchronous events you can use LAMBDA functions
+                                                                                // (functions with no name)

   // Main Program
   button1.processSyncEvents();                                                  // Only required if using sync events